finbourne/lusid-python-tools/README.md

 # Python tools for LUSID

-This is a CLI and library for interacting with the APIs of [LUSID by FINBOURNE](https://www.finbourne.com/lusid-technology), a bi-temporal investment management data platform with portfolio accounting capabilities.
+This is a CLI and library for interacting with the APIs of [LUSID by FINBOURNE](https://www.finbourne.com/lusid-technology).
 To use it you'll need a LUSID account.
 [Sign up for free at lusid.com](https://www.lusid.com/app/signup)

 ![LUSID by Finbourne](https://content.finbourne.com/LUSID_repo.png)